Dan Callandrillo: Professional career

 After his college basketball career, Callandrillo was drafted by the Houston Rockets, in the 1982 NBA draft, but he never played for the team in the NBA.
 He instead played with the Rochester Zeniths in the American Continental Basketball Association (CBA), in the 1982–83 season.
 He then played with the Bracknell Pirates of the British Basketball League (BBL), in the 1983–84 season.
 Various reports credit him with a league high 52-point game that season against Sunderland.
 In fact the game was in a pre-season tournament played at Bracknell Sports Centre.
 It was the highest scored for Bracknell in any game at the time, but didn't count in the official records.

 He then moved to the British club Solent Stars, for the 1984–85 season.
 With the Solent Stars, he played in the FIBA European Champions Cup (now called EuroLeague), in the 1984–85 season.
 He scored 52 points in the club's EuroLeague first leg game against the French club Limoges.

 He then played professionally in Italy.

 Personal life

 Callandrillo's son, Danny, also played college basketball, at Bryant University, and also played professionally in Italy.
-One of Dan's older brothers was Paul Callandrillo, who was an actor that performed as Paul Land.
+One of Dan's older brothers was Paul Callandrillo, an actor who was known professionally as Paul Land.